Sorry, you need to enable JavaScript to visit this website.

 How often should you walk a puppy?

-It’s also best not to let your pup outside until at least 2 weeks after their vaccinations have been given, as this is when they will be better protected against the nasty diseases that they can pick up outside.
-Find out more about when can puppies go outside in our article, but make sure to check with your vet too.
+Your pup won’t be freely able to get out and about until at least two weeks after their vaccinations have finished, as this is when they will be protected against the nasty diseases that they can pick up outside.
+Find out more about when can puppies go outside in our article, but make sure to check with your vet too as there are several different vaccination protocols they might be using.

-As puppies get a bit older, it’s best to see how much they want to walk, and how much energy they have after each walk, as this will give you a rough idea of how much exercise they need each day.
-As a general rule, puppies should have no more than five minutes of exercise for each month of age, two times a day.
-So, a five-month-old puppy would have no more than 25 minutes walking twice a day.
+Once they can get out and about, they are still developing, and walking on a lead is physically tiring and while they may seem to have loads of energy, this can put a strain on growing muscles and joints.
+As a general rule, puppies should have no more than five minutes of on lead walking exercise for each month of age, two times a day.
+So, a five-month-old puppy would have no more than 25 minutes lead walking twice a day.
 However, this will again depend on your individual puppy with some pups needing more or less exercise.